 The following grants were made in the year:

 – £1,428 to PCC Holy Trinity church towards the repair of the upper green car park:

 – £1,500 to Long Melford Cricket Club towards the cost of improved storage barn;

 – £2,000 to Long Melford Heritage Centre to support project during Covid-19.

-The Parish Council has secured a new lease to provide an estimated 65 unmarked parking spaces at the Old School which is located on High Street just below The Green.
+The Parish Council provides an estimated 65 unmarked parking spaces at the Old School which is located on High Street just below The Green.
 The Parish Council provides free parking on this site as a community service.

 Local Councils are required to publish details of employees whose remuneration in the year was at least £50,000.
 No Long Melford Parish Council employee falls into this category.

 Local Councils in England with an annual turnover of £1m or less must complete an Annual Return which summarises its financial activities at the end of the financial year.
 The financial year runs from 1 April to 31 March.
 The Annual Return, which summarises the Council’s payments and receipts, is externally audited by PKF Littlejohn.
 The Council’s basis of accounting is ‘Income and Expenditure’.
-The Council’s 2020/21 Annual Return documents will appear below as they become available.
+The Council’s 2020/21 Annual Return documents are published below.

 2020_21 Annual Return Internal Audit Report